-Why did my rabbit eat her kits?
+Why did my rabbit eat her Kits?

+Well, my rabbit is three years old, and I had just gotten her about 2 to 3 months ago, well the day before yesterday, I noticed she was nesting, so I left her alone and about 1 or 2 hours later I looked in her cage and found her eating one of the kits.
 She only had 2 and they were both dead, not even in the nest, It was her first litter.
-When I went to remove the kits yesterday, I found her trying to cover up one of the kits, who's body was half eaten.
+When I went to remove the kits yesterday, I found her trying to cover up one of the kits, who’s body was half eaten.
 I just wanted to know what could have happened to cause her to do this, and can she have another litter.

-You should maybe think about taking your rabit to the vet
+Maybe there was something wrong with the liter.
+You should maybe think about taking your rabit to the vet if you still come up with no idea as to why.

 They do this when they're stressed.
 It's a reaction to their fear that something else might eat them (although not very logical, I agree!).
 It also tidies up the nest if the babies die of natural causes.